MManopoli/BasicStoresCRUDRestAPI/README.md

     uWSGI
     psycopg2

-List can also be found in ./requirements.txt
+List can also be found here:

+    ./requirements.txt

 ## Script to build and start all docker images